preames/public-notes/unintended-instructions.rst

 Note that this requires the targeted unintended instruction to a) fallthrough (instead of transferring control), and b) have a side effect which can be deterministically detected.
 It also requires the disassembly and inspection of the misaligned stream for the same conditions.
 It would be problematic for a unintended instruction to be followed by an unintended branch before the alignment sled.

 The length of the alignment sled can be reduced in many cases as we only need to unify the instruction stream containing the targeted unintended instruction and the intended instruction stream.
 A particularly interesting special case is when the unintended instruction makes up a suffix of the intended one.
 Such cases can commonly arise when unintended instructions are embedded in immediates or relative displacements.

+As an example, consider the instruction ``or eax, 0x29ae0ffa`` which encodes as ``0dfa0fae29``.
+The suffix of this encoding is ``0fae29`` which is ``xrstor [rcx]``.
+If we're looking to use PKEY for sanboxing purposes, we can simply insert a check sequence to confirm the expected value is still in the pkru register at this point.

 I haven't seen this approach used previously in the literature.